 The landlord/agent must give each tenant named in the tenancy agreement a free copy of the keys (or other opening devices) for the premises and for common property that the tenants are entitled to access.

-You can apply to the tribunal for order/s that:
+You can apply to the Tribunal for order/s that:

-• applies to people who live in, or are affected by, the law as it applies in New South Wales, Australia.
+This factsheet is intended as a guide to the law and should not be used as a substitute for legal advice.
+It applies to people who live in, or are affected by, the law as it applies in New South Wales, Australia. © Tenants’ Union of NSW.